hogeschool/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/3 - Row Level Security.md

 - Without RLS: the application must always add `WHERE tenant_id = ...` in queries.
 - With RLS: PostgreSQL policies enforce that a tenant role can only access rows with its own `tenant_id`.

 SaaS providers like **Exact Online** (cloud-based accounting software) serve thousands of customers.
-For them, maintaining a separate database per customer would be unmanageable.
-Instead, they typically use a **multi-tenant architecture**, where all customers share the same application and database, with strict access control to ensure data isolation.
+For such providers, maintaining a separate database per customer would be unmanageable.
+Instead, SaaS platforms typically adopt a **multi-tenant architecture**, where many customers share the same application and database, with strict access control to ensure data isolation.

 ---